alejandroariaszuluaga/devops-pizza-app/README.md

 ## CI Jobs

 Two workflows were developed for this application that can be found at `.github/workflows`:
 1. Lint: `lint.yaml` runs two flake8 recommended initial checks that can be tweaked according to the user's requirements.
-Runs when a new Pull Request is open and checks all Python syntax.
+Triggered whenever a new Pull Request is open and checks all Python syntax.
 1. CI for Docker image: `ci.yaml` runs a Docker build and push against the corresponding DockerHub repository.
 It uses two secrets stored at this repository's configs:  `DOCKER_HUB_USERNAME` and `DOCKER_HUB_ACCESS_TOKEN` to get Read/Write access to the DockerHub.